TIP 1: Continue using any abbreviations or shorthand tricks you already love to use.

 If you already know cursive, begin with the first Jot lesson: Streamlining Letters.

-If you don't know cursive, begin with the Cursive Jump Start lesson.
-Then, you can practice cursive while you learn to Jot!
+If you don't know cursive, try the Cursive Jump Start lesson first.
+You can practice cursive while you learn to Jot!

 If you prefer to print, switch the writing style from "C" to "P" to view printed illustrations.
-Some of the Speed Drill goals may be a little harder to hit when you print.
+Some speed goals may be harder to hit when you print.
+No worries.
+You're still doing very, very well.
 Skip ahead now to Lesson #2 Abbreviating Words.